nkhiterer/Getting-and-Cleaning-Data-Coursera-Project/Readme.md

-This repository contains five files:
+This repository contains of five files:

 1. Codebook.md- automated codebook which uses as an input for this project the tidydataset.txt file from step5.
 Codebook.md needs to be renamed to Codebook.Rmd to run it in R-Studio.
 I belive, it could be used for any other input appropriate.